Essential amino acids. Valin. Daily norm. Valine deficiency Which foods contain valine?

 Did you know?
 The name of the amino acid “valine” comes from the valerian plant.

-Most often, a deficiency occurs with diets, especially protein.
-In this case, you should carefully select the composition of foods for the diet.
+Most often, deficiency occurs during diets, especially protein diets.
+In this case, you should carefully select the composition of foods for your diet.

 Interaction with other substances

-This amino acid actively reacts to proteins, polyunsaturated fatty acids, interacts well with "long" carbohydrates (cereals, vegetables, wholemeal bread, bread, muesli).
-And it also goes well with its "colleagues" - the amino acids of the protein group.
+This amino acid reacts actively to proteins, polyunsaturated fatty acids, and interacts well with “long” carbohydrates (cereals, vegetables, wholemeal bread, crispbread, muesli).
+It also combines well with its “colleagues” - amino acids of the protein group.

-One of its functions is to help muscle growth and strength and to reduce cortisol levels.
+One of the functions of valine is to help grow and strengthen muscles and reduce cortisol levels.

-Therefore, it is included in the diet of bodybuilders and other athletes in protein shakes.
+Therefore, it is included in the diet of bodybuilders and other athletes as part of protein shakes.

 So, valine is an important component of our body.
-It helps in strengthening muscles, relieves stress, and is beneficial for athletes and workaholics.
-It is found in many foods, and getting the amount you need is not difficult.
+It helps in strengthening muscles, relieves stress, and is useful for athletes and workaholics.
+It is found in many products, and getting the required amount is not difficult.

 Pharmacological group: